slot181/openai-image-mcp/README.md

 ## Features

-- High-quality image generation powered by the Flux.1 Schnell model
+- High-quality image generation powered by OpenAI compatible APIs
 - Support for customizable dimensions (width and height)
 - Clear error handling for prompt validation and API issues
 - Easy integration with MCP-compatible clients